Banff's Jazz Workshop Is a Party and Vijay Iyer Is the Ultimate Host

-Besides Iyer, this year’s faculty is made up of 15 hand-picked musicians with a wide range of instruments at their sides, including famed composer-performer Tyshawn Sorey and Carmen Lundy, whose vocal style has been compared to Aretha Franklin and Ella Fitzgerald.
+Besides Iyer, the faculty is made up of hand-picked musicians with a wide range of instruments at their sides, including famed composer-performer Tyshawn Sorey (Co-Artistic Director of the Jazz program).

 Surrounded by such phenomenal musicians, both on the faculty and participant sides, it’s clear that Iyer has selected the ultimate invitation list.

 “I just try to receive and channel the brilliance around me, and try to learn from it, and try to be a good host.”